ringcentral/engage-digital-api-docs/docs/digital_chatbot.md

-# Dimelo Digital - Chat Bot integration guide
+# Engage Digital Chatbot Developer Guide

+> Note: This guide is for RingCentral Engage Digital, formerly known as Dimelo.
+The product names in the documentation have not been updated yet.

 ## Intention